Polymyositis - adult

 Response to treatment varies, based on the complications.
 As many as 1 in 5 people may die within 5 years of developing the condition.

 Many people, especially children, recover from the illness and do not need ongoing treatment.
-For most adults, however, immunosuppressant drugs are needed to control the disease.
+For most adults, however, immunosuppressant medicines are needed to control the disease.

 The outlook for people with lung disease with the anti-MDA-5 antibody is poor despite current treatment.